Madeline-Carr/Restaurant/README.md

 ## Design

-I used Adobe XD to design this website.
+I used Adobe XD and Illustrator to design this website.
 The goal was to have a photo oriented design.
 The hero image on the home page is an example of the photo working with the text as a design element and not just placed into the code.
 The photos came from pixabay.com and pexels.com.